 2 tablespoons water

-To make the glaze: In a small bowl, add the powdered sugar and water and whisk together until you have a smooth glaze.
-Using a pastry brush, brush the tops of each hand pie.
+- To make the glaze: In a small bowl, add the powdered sugar and water and whisk together until you have a smooth glaze.
+Using a pastry brush, brush the top of the loaf.
 Allow to set completely before serving.